pydelhi/pydelhi.github.io/README.md

 - Report bugs.
 - Request/Ask/Submit new features.

-Use github's forking feature or issues[pydelhi-issues], or our [mailing-list], whichever works the best.
+Use github's pull-request/[issues][pydelhi-issues] feature, or our [mailing-list], whichever works the best.

 ## Hosting new things(sub-site) under banner of pydelhi.org: